mrsilentemmanuel/Location-Bank-App/README.md

 PSD to HtML and CSS.

 # Problem and Solutions
-I was responsible for writing CSS and HTML for wedding insider.
+I was responsible for writing CSS and HTML for Location Bank.

 All PSD to HtML and CSS and deployed the code on Google Cloud Platform.